ls1intum/Athena/playground/README.md

 **Getting the Repositories (Programming Exercises):**

-If you want to use the programming exercises, you will have to request them separately from the Artemis team, they are not included in the anonymized database dump.
+If you want to use the programming exercises, request them separately from the Artemis team: They are not included in the anonymized database dump.
 An instructor of the course can export the programming exercises from Artemis using the following command:

 ```bash
 npm run export:artemis:3-materials-and-submissions